 Perceived “first mover advantage” is one thing Moderna has going for it.
 Another is social proof, courtesy of the U.S. government.
 With a former exec leading the White House’s vaccine efforts, it seems Moderna has yet another edge.

+So, is now the time to buy?
 Not so fast!
 Moderna shares still trade at a rich valuation.
 Investors continue to price in much of the potential gains from not one, but two vaccines (more below).
 In short, shares could tumble further if both efforts wind up being fruitless.

 What a difference a few weeks makes.
 On May 18, news of positive preliminary findings put Moderna shares into hyper-drive.
 But, vaccine experts went through the details.
 According to them, the recent news revealed little about the vaccine candidate’s effectiveness.